-The ‘Softstop’ solution was developed from Laservision’s government endorsed Research & Development laboratories.
-Leading projection technologies were trialed in the project’s research phase.
-Air, water pressures and a myriad of other issues were addressed in both day and night time scenarios.
-This testing was then followed by a week long trial onsite.
+The Softstop™ Barrier System was developed from Laservision’s government endorsed Research & Development laboratories.
+Leading projection technologies were trialled in the project’s research phase.
+Air, water pressures and a myriad of other issues were addressed in both day and nighttime scenarios.
+This testing was then followed by a week-long trial onsite.

 The Research and Development phase included the following elements;

-In another example from Sydney Harbour Tunnel, Mr Bob Allen remarked that “if we had Softstop at the time and we had been able to stop that truck before it hit the portal, the incident could have been all over within 10 minutes instead of two hours.
-Softstop would have made a huge saving to the community. ”
+In another example from Sydney Harbour Tunnel, Mr. Bob Allen remarked that, “if we had Softstop at the time, and we had been able to stop that truck before it hit the portal, the incident could have been over within 10 minutes instead of two hours.
+Softstop would have made a huge savings to the community. ”

 During peak times, over 12,000 vehicles are inconvenienced by these incidents hourly.
 4,000 cars an hour are directed away from the tunnel to join the already congested Sydney Harbour Bridge route.